-Actually, in my opinion (and my ten plus years of experience) the salaries of financial advisors should look more like:
+Actually, in my opinion (and my ten plus years of experience) it probably looks more like:

 - A good salary is $150-250k per year, after you pass the entry level.

-- A starting out financial advisory may earn between $30k to $80k starting salary.
+- Someone starting out may earn between $30k to $80k starting salary.

 - Lastly, from my experience, I have found it is not uncommon for them to earn more than $250k.

-By the way, if you’re looking to earn more money as a financial advisor, LinkedIn prospecting is something you should consider.
+By the way, if you’re looking to build your practice, LinkedIn prospecting is something you should consider.
 Check out these LinkedIn messages for financial advisors.
 I also publish weekly tips in my newsletter on this and other financial advisor marketing topics.

 Let’s dive into this a little more.
 Below I am going to show you some data from the Bureau of Labor Statistics.
-This is what the BLS is saying about how much what they call “personal financial advisors” make as of May 2019:
+This is what the BLS is saying about “personal financial advisors” as of May 2019:

 I have doubts about this figure being accurate – I will explain why in a minute – but first off I want to say that I am not sure exactly how they are defining this term.
 As you can see pretty nebulous – like “credit intermediation”?